blackflux/object-scan/README.md

 be escaped if they should be matched in a key: `[`, `]`, `{`, `}`, `,`, `.` and `*`.

 When dealing with special characters, it might be desirable to set the  `joined` option to `false`.

+## Internals

+Conceptually this package works as follows:

+(1) During initialization the needles are parsed and build into a search tree.
+Various information is pre-computed and stored for every node.
+Finally the search function is returned.

+(2) When the search function is called, the input is traversed simultaneously with the relevant nodes of the search tree.
+Processing multiple search tree branches in parallel allows for a single traversal of the input.